• Skip to primary navigation

 Preparing the Greenhouse for Winter

-Note, we do not recommend cleaning out the garden completely before winter.
-In the garden, we usually only take out plants like cabbage that create a big smelly mess.
-We do leave perennials, sunflowers etc for insects to hide in.
+Please note that we do not recommend cleaning out the entire garden before winter.
+In the garden, we typically only remove plants like cabbage, which can create a significant mess, and any plants that have had diseases, such as powdery mildew.
+We leave perennials, sunflowers, and similar plants in place for insects to use as shelter.

 Preparing the Greenhouse for Winter